 If the database is on a separate machine from the application server, the machines should have a 10Gbps or faster connection to avoid performance problems.
 The minimum RAM requirements are 8GB for the database machine and 10GB for the application server.

 We recommend using the default MySQL database on the same machine as the application.
 This not only improves performance but security.
 In this default configuration, all external ports to the database are closed, making it impossible for anyone to hack directly into the database, even if they had the administrator password.
 Database administration, such as backups, or adding tables, fields, and indexes are handled through the application, so there is no need for DBA expertise.

-If you elect to use MS SQL Server, we recommend the 2017 release.
-It is both faster than earlier versions, and free of significant limitations
+If you elect to use MS SQL Server, we recommend the 2017 or 2019 release.
+They are both faster than earlier versions, and free of significant limitations.

 If you install Agiloft on your own server, a 64 bit OS such as Linux or 64 bit Windows is required.
 Dual quad-core or hex-core processors are recommended for systems with large numbers of concurrent users and we highly recommend Intel processors such as the e5 series.
 Approximate RAM/CPU requirements are: